 Did you know that a strong high school resume could help your chances of getting the admission offer you wanted?
 This article will share with you all you need to know about what to put on a high school resume before college!

 Applying to college is a long journey that requires a lot of preparation and dedication.
-When gathering everything you need to finish an application for your education after high school, it’s common to overlook the high school resume.
+When gathering everything you need to finish an application for your education after high school, it’s common to overlook the college admission resume.

-Resumes are not just for seeking jobs or internships during the final later years of college.
+Resumes are not just for seeking jobs or internships during the final years of college.
 They also have many uses for high schoolers, especially when it comes to applying for college.
-High school resumes are often used as supplementary material to increase your chances, but some schools require applicants to submit their high school resumes.
+College application resumes are often used as supplementary material to increase your chances, but some schools require applicants to submit a high school resume.

 Your high school to college CV provides a condensed overview of your academic and extracurricular experiences.
 Much like any other resume, it really is up to you to decide what you want to include.

 Additionally, there are plenty of high school skills you should put on your resume!
-However, to craft a well-written high school resume, it is strongly suggested to at least include the following:
+However, to craft a well-written college admission resume, it is strongly suggested to at least include the following:

 At this point, you might be thinking: “Hey, these are just stuff that’s typically included in college applications!”
 You’d be right, but it’s one thing to have all the information and a whole other to formulate it, organize it, and present it as a well-composed document.